jython/book/chapter8.rst

 directly, than parsing these arguments by hand can get pretty tedious.
 The jython libraries include two modules that you can use to avoid tedius hand parsing.
 Those modules are getopt and optparse.
-The optparse module is the newer, more flexible option, so i'll cover that one.
+The optparse module is the newer, more flexible option, so I'll cover that one.
 The getopt module is still useful since it requires a little less code for simpler expected arguments.
 Here is a basic optparse script: ::